-Admitted into the MPH program and have questions?
+Admitted into the IA program and have questions?
 Click here

 International students are important to us – we want international students in our program!
 International students bring diversity and richness to our programs.
 This pushes our own domestic students out of their comfort zones and lifts up the entire program.
 Through group work and interaction, all students learn, develop, and truly become global citizens.